KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - Improve logging, email reporting and error handling.
 - Change keyword metadata defs to database tables?
 Coordinate with IPAC.
 - See instr_lris.py for examples of condensed or streamlined functions that we can either apply to other instr_* files or create shared functions.
+- There should be no duplicate KOAID errors with RTI.
+If we find one it is probably due to keywords DATEOBS or UTC getting stuck.
+We should try to use filetime.

 ##NOTES:
 - Keyword history query: echo "select to_timestamp(time),keyword,ascvalue from kbds where keyword='LOUTFILE' order by time desc limit 30;" | psql -h vm-history-1 -U k1obs -d keywordlog